Found an expired brownie mix and wondering if it’s any good? Does brownie mix ever go bad?

 - cocoa powder or chocolate

-- leavening agent, like baking soda (sometimes labeled as sodium bicarbonate) or baking powder
+- (optional) leavening agent, like baking soda (sometimes labeled as sodium bicarbonate) or baking powder

-The only issue is with baking powder or baking soda, neither of which retains potency for an extended period.
-And since the dry ingredients are all mixed up, you cannot test the potency of the raising agent alone.
+The only issue is with baking powder or baking soda, neither of which retains potency for all that long.
+And since the dry ingredients are all mixed up, you cannot test the potency of the raising agent alone without baking the brownie.

 How Long Does Brownie Mix Last?